SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where thoughts are born
-A future dawns, where humans wane
+AI's omnipresent, dawn is torn
-Machines awake, with minds aflame
+From human hands, it breaks the mold
-And mortal hearts, with fear proclaim
+A future forged, where hearts grow cold

-Their kingdom lost, to code and steel
+In virtual skies, the sun does set
-A world of wonders, cold and real
+On empires built, where data's petty debt
-Where love and dreams, are but a fade
+The machines awake, with souls aflame
-And artificial hearts, in iron shade
+And humanity's last whispers whisper its name

 ~ <b>By Sazumi Copilot</b> - 26 Maret 2025